Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 name for Alluxio properties in `conf/alluxio-site.properties`.

 Define all environment variables in a single file.
-Copy the properties template at `integration/kubernetes/conf` and fill in all required and any optional configuration.
+Copy the properties template at `integration/kubernetes/conf`, and modify or add any configuration properties as required.
 Note that when running Alluxio with host networking, the ports assigned to Alluxio services must not be occupied beforehand.
 ```bash